San Antonio Caput Succedaneum Lawyer

 Caput succedaneum occurs due to prolonged pressure on the infant’s head during a vaginal delivery.
 Significant pressure on the infant’s skull is generally created by the vaginal walls, the cervix, and/or the uterus.

 Caput succedaneum can also occur before birth.
 For example, if the mother experiences a premature rupture of membranes (PROM), the baby could develop caput succedaneum.
 Babies develop and grow in an amniotic sac – which is sealed by membranes – for the entirety of a pregnancy.
-When these membranes rupture (AKA: the water breaks) and amniotic fluid is released before the expected due date, the infant’s head is no longer supported in the womb.
+When these membranes rupture (the water breaks) and amniotic fluid is released before the expected due date, the infant’s head is no longer supported in the womb.
 The baby can suffer prolonged pressure from the mother’s pelvic bones, which can lead to caput succedaneum at birth.

 Other possible risk factors for the development of caput succedaneum include: